andreashandel/andreashandelwebsite_old/myresources/Notes_and _ToDo_for_website.md

 ## Needed R packages

-This is a hopefully complete list of all R packages needed to recompile all the posts of the website:
+We use renv to manage the packages needed.
+It usually finds automatically what is needed.
+As a backup, this is a hopefully complete list of all R packages needed to recompile all the posts of the website:

 install.packages(c('cowplot','geosphere','scholar','wordcloud','bibliometrix','tidytext','visdat','kableExtra','janitor','ggplot2','dplyr','stringr','tidytuesdayR','readr','emoji',"rethinking","cmdstanr","brms"))

 remotes::install_github('rmcelreath/rethinking')

-## Customization
+remotes::install_github('andreashandel/flowdiagramr')

 ## Website Logo